-The Board has approved ambitious plans to build 750 homes over five years between 2016 and 2020, to contribute to the government's overall targets for growth in affordable housing in Scotland.
-We have secured 30-year lending at a fixed rate which will enable us to build at least 500 of these homes.
-Plans are in place to complete the programme of 750 properties over the course of the next 12 to 18 months.
+The Board approved ambitious plans to build 750 homes over five years between 2016 and 2020, to contribute to the government's overall targets for growth in affordable housing in Scotland.
+This programme is reaching the end of its delivery and the Board are considering the scale of development and balancing this against the on-going needs to upgrade and improve the quality of existing housing stock.

 Albyn was one of the first social landlords to experience the introduction of Universal Credit ("UC") for some of its tenants.
-This new system presents challenges to us and our tenants and so we have used the operational review and changes to the staffing structure in Customer Services to hopefully put us in a strong position to deal with new challenges as UC begins to be rolled out more widely in the next few years.
+This new system presents challenges to us and our tenants and so we have used the operational review and changes to the staffing structure in Customer Services to hopefully put us in a strong position.
+More recent developments are likely to push more of our tenants towards reliance on UC and we will call on skills and abilities of our staff to support tenants to manage rental payments.